dell-asm/dell-ciscoucs/docs/ciscoucs_serviceprofile_power_readme.md

 # Summary of Parameters.
 # -------------------------------------------------------------------------

-	ensure: (Required) This parameter is required to call the Create or Destroy method.
-    Possible values: Present/Absent
-    If the value of the ensure parameter is set to present, the module calls the Create method.
-    If the value of the ensure parameter is set to absent, the module calls the Destroy method.

-    name: (Required) This parameter defines the name or IP address of the host that needs to be added or removed from the datacenter/cluster in the vCenter.
-If this parameter is not provided explicitly in the manifest file, then the title of the type 'vc_host' is used.

     username: (Required) This parameter defines the username as a part of the credentials of the host.

 	password: (Required) This parameter defines the password as a part of the credentials of the host.

-	path: (Required) This parameter defines the path where the host needs to be added.
-The path should be an absolute path.
-If it is a datacenter path, then the host is added to the datacenter.
-If it is a cluster path, then the host is added to the respective Cluster.

-    sslthumbprint: (Optional) This parameter defines the SSL thumbprint of the host.
+	server: (Required) This parameter defines the ip address the host.

-	secure: (Optional) This parameter defines whether or not the vCenter server must require SSL thumbprint verification of host.
+    name: This parameter defines the name of the service profile.

-    Possible values: True/False
-    Default: False
+    org: Source service profile path.

+    dn: Complete path of source service profile including service profile name.

+	power_state: Initial state of the service profile that needs to be changed.
+	             Up to change the initial state to On Down to change the initial state to Off

+	Note:- dn is a combination of name and org, hence user needs to give values of either dn or both name and org as a parameter.
+          If dn is not given by user than dn will be internally automatically created by combination of org and name.

+    Example:- if org is ' org-root' and name is 'testServiceProfile' then dn will be org-root/ls-testServiceProfile'

 # -------------------------------------------------------------------------
 # Parameter Signature